zdandrew/2022SpringPennLabs/README.md

 POST: http://127.0.0.1:5000/login form data: (email, 'josh@gmail.com'), (password, 'test')

 Swagger API Documentation is available at '/swagger-ui/'
-@use_kwargs from flask-apispec requires refactoring some func signatures as it wasn't very compatible.
+@use_kwargs from flask-apispec requires refactoring some func signatures as it wasn't compatible.
 Due to the time constraint, I decided to document the api in the Readme and use Swagger as a supplement.
 As a result, many lines including @doc, @use_kwargs, @marshal_with have been commented out.

 ## FILE STRUCTURE: